exbotanical/zito.fyi/content/a-complete-guide-to-make.md

 Using the `include` directive allows you to split your Makefile into smaller, more manageable pieces, which can make it easier to maintain and understand your build system.

 Note that `include` more specifically tells Make to suspend reading the current Makefile and read one or more other Makefiles before continuing.
-This means if we were to place actual rules in `sources.mk` or `headers.mk`, they _could_ be run depending on what they are.
+This means if we were to place actual rules in `sources.mk` or `headers.mk`, they will be executed if matched.
 Keep this in mind when composing Makefiles together.

 ## Conclusion

-Well, that was a lot.
 This has been a distillation of things that took me several tries and many projects to grasp.
 Ultimately, the best way to learn any tool is to get your hands dirty, so I recommend applying the knowledge in this guide by using Make in your next project.
 Remember, while Make is most often used for C projects, it's language agnostic.
-Hell, you could even leverage Make to automate something that has nothing to do with code (sort of analogous to how various government agencies [use Git](https://government.github.com/community/#:~:text=Government%20agencies%20at%20the%20national,GitHub%20to%20share%20and%20collaborate.))!
+You could even leverage Make to automate something that has nothing to do with code (sort of analogous to how various government agencies [use Git](https://government.github.com/community/#:~:text=Government%20agencies%20at%20the%20national,GitHub%20to%20share%20and%20collaborate.))!

 And if you really want to step up to the current industry standard, I recommend looking at [CMake](https://cmake.org/), a build system _generator_ that is often used to _generate Makefiles_.